Court is considering extending preventive measure against NABU detective Mahamedrasulov (updated). PHOTOS

 The prosecutor requested that the preventive measure in the form of detention be extended.

-According to the prosecution, Magamedrasulov could allegedly hide from the investigation, leave the country, and influence witnesses.
-One of the witnesses, the prosecutor said, testified that Magamedrasulov "boasted about his connections."
+According to the prosecution, Mahamedrasulov could allegedly hide from the investigation, leave the country, and influence witnesses.
+One of the witnesses, the prosecutor said, testified that Mahamedrasulov "boasted about his connections."

-The prosecutor also said that Magamedrasulov allegedly obstructed searches, so he should be kept in custody.
+The prosecutor also said that Mahamedrasulov allegedly obstructed searches, so he should be kept in custody.

 Position of defence

-Lawyer Shcherban noted that the most severe preventive measure had been applied to Magamedrasulov.
+Lawyer Shcherban noted that the most severe preventive measure had been applied to Mahamedrasulov.
 The defence considers the charges to be unfounded and fabricated.

 According to the defence attorney, only one paragraph of the seven-page indictment refers to the alleged actual charges.